 If a person tends to watch a lot of social media and news TV shows, there may be a sentiment of negativity where hypertension and anxiety are exacerbated.
 What hypertension remedies can be used if your level of exercise, diet and salt reduction keeps your blood pressure at elevated levels?
 This article will look at randomized control trials where hypnotherapy was introduced as a complementary alternative therapy to treat this “silent killer” condition.

 Many people are unaware that they have high levels of hypertension since there are no symptoms that are visible.
 High blood pressure is when blood transports throughout the arteries in a more forceful manner.
 As this happens over time, blood vessels and the tissues associated with the arteries are damaged.
 In many cases, the stress on the heart can become significant.

 In this randomized control trial, eleven patients were open to using alternative therapies to treat their levels of hypertension.
 The therapies that were used included herbal supplements in addition to acupuncture.
 Lastly, the option of working with a clinical hypnotherapist in a controlled environment that lasted through multiple sessions, these patients were able to ultimately achieve their desired outcome.

-Over sixteen weeks, these patients were introduced to guided meditation with their hypnosis instructor for over ninety minutes.
+Over sixteen weeks, these patients were introduced to guided meditation with their hypnosis instructor for over 90 minutes.
 In addition, they were exposed to relaxation music where they were put under a hypnotic trance.
 The therapist focused primarily on reducing stress in the gut area which was the root cause of high levels of hypertension.

 These patients also had sessions where they only had hypnosis trance inductions and separate sessions where they only listened to music that was relaxing.
 When these modalities were separated, researchers found that there was a significant boost in relaxation when only hypnosis was used.